Mega-Fi/megafi-docs/landing/docs/technical/smart-contracts.md

 Technical reference for MegaFi smart contracts.
 Understand contract architecture, key functions, and integration patterns.

-> **Note**: Smart contracts are currently in final audit and not yet deployed to mainnet.
+> **Note**: Smart contracts are currently in development and testing.
+Security audits are planned before mainnet deployment.
 Contract addresses will be published upon mainnet launch.
 Testnet contracts are available for development and testing.

 ## At a Glance

 - All contracts are open source and will be verified upon deployment
 - EVM-compatible Solidity contracts
 - Upgradeable proxy pattern for core contracts
-- Multi-tier audit coverage
+- Security audits planned before mainnet
 - Optimized for MegaETH's continuous execution
 - Complete ABIs available for integration